kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ## Adding a team

-After initial configuration, more teams and roles can be added through the Teams page in the UI.
+After initial configuration, more teams and roles can be added through the Teams page in the UI provided they have not been defined via Helm.

 ### Teams and roles